till-s/kicad-dicebug/README.md

 paste; I had good results with lead-free low-temperature paste, Chipquik TS391LT50, which melts around 138degC.

-Brass-plated nails, 1.2mm (dia) x 12mm (length) I found at a DIY shop make nice legs.
+Brass-plated nails, 1.2mm (dia) x 12mm (length), which I found at a DIY shop make nice legs.

 For the actual soldering you'll need a cheap toster oven or a hotplate,